 So if you’re hoping for a big bust in 2023, it would seem that none of the factors exisat that could make such a thing happen.

 If you need to sell, you are still in a good position to get a great deal.
 Might take a little longer, and your agent may guide you into a creative approach, but it is still a seller’s market.

 If you are thinking of buying and wondering “is this the right time to buy or should I wait?” ask yourself 2 questions: 1) Do I love this house?, and 2) Can I afford this house?
 If “yes” to both, then the time is now.

 the Quick Facts:

 And homes are still selling fast, but slowing

-- * Data through September 2022.
-All data is for Single Family Homes in the Tucson Area only, all price ranges
+- * Data through December 2022.
+Data includes all home types in Pima County only, all price ranges

 Asia and I track numerous data points that are great indicators of what’s happening in the Tucson market.
 This enables us to stay in front of local trends and guide our clients through what can be turbulent waters.
 We also connect with several industry experts who provide unique analysis of the broader national housing market as it is important to understand where Tucson fits into the overall landscape.~ Doug Deck, REALTOR- ABR, MRP, SRES